-An injury can cause a bruise, sprain, strain, and sometimes fracture, which are a part of life.
+An injury can cause a bruise, sprain, strain, and sometimes fracture or dislocation, which are a part of life.
 Discussed here are these acute blunt trauma injuries without surface wounds, cuts or bleeding.
 Wounds should be treated with appropriate first aid when present.
 While most such minor injuries like bruises, sprains and strains can be managed at home, major ones causing fracture or hematoma would need early and timely medical attention.

 BRUISE AND HEMATOMA

 A bruise (also called a contusion) is the result of an injury, causing leakage of blood from capillaries (small blood vessels supplying oxygen to various body tissues, and connecting arteries and veins).
 This leads to visible swelling and discoloration of the injured area.
 The discoloration is initially red due to fresh oxygen-rich blood but as the oxygen is lost and the pigments break down, the color can change to bluish-purple or blackish, and finally to a yellow-light brown in 2-3 days.
 A bruise is often painful, especially on touching or pressing (tenderness).

 A bruise may be referred to by different medical terms depending on its size and appearance – petechiae (small pinpoint <3mm), purpura (3-5 mm, round purple in appearance), and ecchymosis (>1cm appears blackish-blue).

 A hematoma refers to a larger and often deeper collection of blood due to injury and leakage of blood through the damaged blood vessel wall (can involve arteries and veins in addition to capillaries).
 So, a bruise can be regarded as a small hematoma visible under the surface of the skin.
 A hematoma is associated with more inflammation and activity and can progressively increase in size sometimes at a rapid pace.